 Established in 2008, the Peterborough Immigration Partnership (PIP) is a community-based partnership of individuals and organisations (including the New Canadians Centre) which envisions a community where the meaningful economic, social and cultural integration of newcomers ensures a prosperous and inclusive community for all.

-The work of the PIP is guided by the Community Immigrant Integration Plan 2016-2021 which articulates the goals that need to be met to achieve meaningful integration in a welcoming community and carried out by PIP working group.
+The work of the PIP is guided by the Strategic Plan 2022 - 2025 which articulates the goals that need to be met to achieve meaningful integration in a welcoming community.

-Any organization, municipality, business or individual in the Peterborough region can become a member by endorsing the vision and mandate of the Peterborough Immigration Partnership and committing to working towards achieving the goals of the Community Immigrant Integration Plan 2016-2021.
-For further information and to become involved with plan implementation, please contact the Community Development Worker.
+Any organisation, municipality, business or individual in the City and County of Peterborough can become a partner by endorsing the vision and mandate of the Peterborough Immigration Partnership and by committing to advance the objectives of the PIP Strategic Plan.

 To meet our objectives, our work is broadly organised around these initiatives: